-Romaine, & Romaine Hearts: WATCHLIST Romaine and romaine heart supplies are good but they are battling seeder in some core in the VA packs.
-Expect to see more heart material and lighter color.
-Growers do expect yields to start dropping with Fall approaching.
-Quality looks good.
+Romaine, & Romaine Hearts: WATCHLIST Romaine and romaine heart supplies are good but the heat is going to be a factor for this crop.
+Growers do expect yields to start dropping.
+With Fall approaching and the warmer than normal weather, yields will be affected.
+Quality looks good but we are concerned with some internal burn from the warmer weather.
+Quality will likely be affected.

 Green Leaf and Red Leaf: WATCHLIST Overall quality is fair.
 Supplies have decreased and we are seeing some mildew damage.
-The rain followed by the heat last week didn't help, so we are goig to keep this on the watchlist.
+The heat is hindering harvest and is reducing yields and there is potential for wilting and product burning.
+These items could be very affected depending on the severity of the heat.